Polidea/SiriusObfuscator-SymbolExtractorAndRenamer/llvm/docs/Coroutines.rst

 identifying the coroutine.

 The second argument is a pointer to a block of memory where coroutine frame will be stored if it is allocated dynamically.
+This pointer is ignored for returned-continuation coroutines.

 Semantics:
 """"""""""